Terence Winter: 2000–2007: The Sopranos

-2010–2014: Boardwalk Empire
+2010–2014: Boardwalk Empire and The Wolf of Wall Street

-Winter is Boardwalk Empires creator, showrunner and head writer, with fifteen episodes credited to him, including: "Boardwalk Empire", "The Ivory Tower", "A Return to Normalcy", "21", "Two Boats and a Lifeguard", "To the Lost", "Resolution", "The Pony", "Margate Sands", "Acres of Diamonds", "William Wilson", "Farewell Daddy Blues", "The Good Listener", "Cuanto", and "Eldorado".
+Winter created the HBO series Boardwalk Empire and also served as showrunner and head writer, with fifteen episodes credited to him, including: "Boardwalk Empire", "The Ivory Tower", "A Return to Normalcy", "21", "Two Boats and a Lifeguard", "To the Lost", "Resolution", "The Pony", "Margate Sands", "Acres of Diamonds", "William Wilson", "Farewell Daddy Blues", "The Good Listener", "Cuanto", and "Eldorado".

 Winter and Boardwalk Empire won a Writers Guild of America Award for Best Writing in a New Series and he was nominated for Best Writing in a Dramatic Series 2011–2013.
 Boardwalk Empire won the Golden Globe Award for Best Television Series Drama in 2011 and was nominated in 2012 and 2013.
 In addition, Steve Buscemi won for Best Actor in a Dramatic Series and Kelly Macdonald was nominated for Best Supporting Actress in a Series, Miniseries or Motion Picture Made for Television.
-Boardwalk Empire was in The American Film Institute's Top Ten List for TV in 2010 and 2011.
-The cast of Boardwalk Empire won the Screen Actor's Guild Award for Best Ensemble in a Drama Series, while Steve Buscemi won the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series and Martin Scorsese won the Directors Guild Award for Outstanding Directorial Achievement in Dramatic Series.
+Boardwalk Empire was in the American Film Institute's Top Ten List for TV in 2010 and 2011.
+The cast of Boardwalk Empire won the Screen Actors Guild Award for Best Ensemble in a Drama Series, while Steve Buscemi won the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Drama Series and Martin Scorsese won the Directors Guild Award for Outstanding Directorial Achievement in Dramatic Series.
 Boardwalk Empire was nominated for the Emmy for Outstanding Drama Series in both 2011 and 2012.
 In addition, Boardwalk Empire won The Norman Felton Award for Outstanding Producer of Episodic Television Drama in 2012 and was nominated for BAFTA Best International Television in 2011.

+In 2007, Winter began working on the screenplay for The Wolf of Wall Street, based on the memoir by Jordan Belfort, following a conversation with Martin Scorsese.
+After several years of development, studio transitions and changes in financiers, Red Granite Pictures greenlit the project for preproduction.
+Winter, in collaboration with Leonardo DiCaprio and Scorsese, completed the finalized shooting script in 2012, with principal photography commencing later that year.
+The film, directed by Scorsese, released in December 2013 to both critical and commercial success, earning Winter his first Academy Award nomination for Best Adapted Screenplay.

-2016–present: Vinyl, Tulsa King
+2016–present: Vinyl and Tulsa King

 Winter served as the co-creator, writer, executive producer, and showrunner of the HBO period musical drama series Vinyl, which reunited him with Boardwalk Empire actor Bobby Cannavale and director Martin Scorsese.
-Despite being picked up for a second season, Winter left his position as showrunner after just one season on the show due to "creative differences" in April 2016 and was replaced by executive producer Scott Z. Burns.
+Despite being picked up for a second season, Winter left his position as showrunner due to "creative differences" in April 2016 and was replaced by executive producer Scott Z. Burns.
 In June 2016, HBO canceled the series.

 Winter was the showrunner of the first season of the 2022 Paramount+ series Tulsa King.

-Film

-Winter wrote the screenplay for the 2005 film Get Rich or Die Tryin' and its accompanying video game 50 Cent: Bulletproof.
-In 2006, he wrote and produced the film Brooklyn Rules, directed by Michael Corrente.
-In 2014, he received his first Academy Award nomination for Best Adapted Screenplay for The Wolf of Wall Street.
+After departing the showrunner position, he later returned to the series as a writer and executive producer.